cabforum/smime/SBR.md

 For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, or Affiliate.
 ##### 3.2.2.2.2  Validating control over email address via email
 Confirming the Applicant's control over the email address by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
-The Random Value MUST be sent only to the address being validated and SHALL not be shared in any other way.
+The Random Value SHALL be sent only to the address being validated and SHALL not be shared in any other way.

 The Random Value SHALL be unique in each email.

 The CA MAY resend the email in its entirety, including re-use of the Random Value, provided that the entire contents and recipient email address of the communication remain unchanged.

 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
-The CPS MAY specify a shorter validity period for Random Values, in which case the CA MUST follow its CPS.
+The CPS MAY specify a shorter validity period for Random Values, in which case the CA SHALL follow its CPS.

 #### 3.2.2.3  CAA Records
 ### 3.2.3  Authentication of individual identity